+Next on our qualifications to teach English abroad list is money.
 It's important to be financially prepared before getting on a plane to teach English abroad.
 From initial start-up costs like your TEFL certification class and your flight, to the local cost of living and your expected monthly salary, you need to be aware of these costs to successfully plan your move overseas.

 To learn more, check out: What are Start-Up Costs for Teaching English Abroad?